-You create a Database Encryption Key (DEK) that is longer than 3,456 bits on an instance of Microsoft SQL Server 2016.
+You create a Database Encryption Key (DEK) that is longer than 3,456 bits on an instance of Microsoft SQL Server 2016 or 2017.
 If you enable Transparent Database Encryption (TDE) by using this DEK, an error entry that resembles the following is logged in the SQL Server error log:

 date time spid Setting database option ENCRYPTION to ON for database 'database_name'.

 date time spid Beginning database encryption scan for database 'database name'.

 date time spid Database encryption scan for database was aborted.
 Reissue ALTER DB to resume the scan.

 This problem occurs because SQL Server does not throw an error message to indicate that a DEK that has a length that is greater than 3,456 bits is not supported.